pynucastro/pynucastro/README.md

 [![Build Status](https://travis-ci.org/pynucastro/pynucastro.svg?branch=master)](https://travis-ci.org/pynucastro/pynucastro)

-Python interfaces to the nuclear reaction rate databases, including the JINA reaclib nuclear reactions database.
+Python interfaces to the nuclear reaction rate databases, including the JINA Reaclib nuclear reactions database.
 This project has 2 goals:

   * allow for an exploration of rates and collection of rates (networks)